 Performing Arts Scholarships

-A small number of full-tuition scholarships are available to students who exhibit excellence in the performing arts and will major in either music, theater or dance.
+A small number of scholarships in the amount of tuition are available to students who exhibit excellence in the performing arts and will major in either music, theater or dance.
 Scholarships are awarded based on an audition.
 Students interested in music awards should submit a video audition as part of the Arts Supplement through the Applicant Status Portal.
 Students interested in theater or dance should contact individual departments to make arrangements for an audition.

 Arts Achievement Scholarships